 The locations of OpenStack source code are written in kolla-build.conf.
-The sources type supports url, git and local.
+The source type supports url, git, and local.
 The location of the local source type can point to either a directory containing the source code or to a tarball of the source.
 The local source type permits to make the best use of the Docker cache.
-A source may be disabled by setting enabled to False.